beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/leeds_post.png)

 **July 31st, 2023**: Super happy!
-Two of my students got their papers accepted the Cation workshop (organized by my colleague **Dr. Sharib Ali**) in cojunction with MICCAI, the most important medical iamging conference in the world!
+Two of my students got their papers accepted the Ca´tion workshop (organized by my colleague **Dr. Sharib Ali**) in cojunction with MICCAI, the most important medical imaging conference in the world!

 **Pablo Quihui** will be presenting his work "Assessing the performance of deep learning-based models for prostate cancer segmentation using uncertainty scores"